2023 Best Social Work Bachelor's Degree Schools in Indiana

 Social Work majors at IUPUI take out an average of $24,085 in student loans while working on their Bachelor's Degree.

-University of Indianapolis did quite well in this year’s ranking of the best places for social work students to get a bachelor’s degree.
-It came in at #8 on the list.
-UIndy is a moderately-sized private not-for-profit school located in the large city of Indianapolis.
+University of Indianapolis landed the #8 spot in the 2023 rankings for the best bachelor’s degree social work programs.
+UIndy is a moderately-sized private not-for-profit school located in the city of Indianapolis.

 Full Social Work at University of Indianapolis Report

-Indiana University - Northwest ranked #9 on this year’s Best Social Work Bachelor’s Degree Schools in Indiana list.
-IU Northwest is a small public school located in the city of Gary.
+With a ranking of #9, Indiana University - Northwest did quite well on this year’s best schools for social work students working on their bachelor’s degree.
+IU Northwest is a small public school located in the small city of Gary.

 Social Work majors at IU Northwest take out an average of $34,463 in student loans while working on their Bachelor's Degree.

-Full Social Work at Indiana University - Northwest Report
+Read full report on Social Work at Indiana University - Northwest

 On average, social work graduates from Purdue University Global take out $45,421 in student loans while working on their Bachelor's Degree.

-Explore all the Best Social Work Schools in the Great Lakes Area or other specific states within that region.
+Explore all the Best Social Work Colleges in the Great Lakes Area or other specific states within that region.

 Social Work is one of 5 different types of programs to choose from.